-School of Information and Communications Technologies Phone: 403.284.8543 Email: ict.info@sait.ca
+School for Advanced Digital Technology Phone: 403.284.8543 Email: sadt.advising@sait.ca

 The Radio, Television and Broadcast News (RTBN) program is divided into three options: Radio, Television or Broadcast News.
 Students choose the option that best fits their individual skills and interests, in preparation for a challenging, creative and exciting career in the media.